-13. SWITCH POSITION.
+19. SWITCH POSITION.

-- Always confirm the Open/Close position of Mini-Rupter Switches by visually observing the position of the switch blades. - Switches may be energized by backfeed. - Switches may be energized in any position. - MAINTAINING PROPER CLEARANCE.
-Always maintain proper clearance from energized components.
+- Always confirm the Open/Close position of the Mini-Rupter Switches by visually observing the position of the switch blades. - Switches and switch terminals may be energized by backfeed. - Switches and switch terminals may be energized in any position. - 20.
+FUSE POSITION.
+Fuses and fuse mountings (Uni-Rupter Interrupter, load-side hinge, and terminals) may be energized by backfeed even when the fuse is in the fully Open position.

-15. FUSE STORAGE.
+21. FUSE STORAGE.

-- Always store fuses in a clean, dry location. - Do not store end-fittings, holders, interrupting modules, or fuses in termination compartments unless the unit is equipped with the optional Fuse Storage feature. - FUSES MUST BE DISCONNECTED.
-Make sure fuses are disconnected from all power sources (including backfeed) before being inspected or replaced. - 17.
-CLOSING FUSES.
+- Always store fuses in a clean, dry location. - Do not store end-fittings, holders, interrupting modules, or fuses in termination compartments unless the unit is equipped with the optional Fuse Storage feature.

+22. CLOSING FUSES.
 Closing a fuse into a faulted circuit will cause a loud noise, a flash of light at the Uni-Rupter Interrupter contacts, and the fuse to blow.
 Closing a fuse into a faulted circuit is always a possibility.
 When closing a fuse, always turn your face away.
 Then, use a swift, unhesitating thrust because the closing operation is completely operator dependent.
 With the Uni-Rupter Interrupter, a fuse can be closed into a fault current once or twice, and the Uni-Rupter Interrupter will remain operable and able to carry and interrupt rated current.

-18. FRONT BARRIERS.
+23. FRONT BARRIERS.

-Always use a Grappler[TM] Handling Tool attached to a suitable universal pole to handle barriers in the high-voltage compartments.

-- Do not leave dual-purpose front barriers in the Slide In position for more than one week.
+- Always use a Grappler[TM] Handling Tool attached to a suitable universal pole to handle barriers in the high-voltage compartments. - Do not leave dual-purpose front barriers in the Slide In position for more than one week.
 If the barriers are left in the Slide In position for an extended period of time, there is the possibility of corona discharge to the barriers.
 Prolonged exposure to corona discharge can damage the barriers and result in a flashover, injury, and equipment damage. - Switch Side: These barriers are intended for temporary use to isolate the blades of the Mini-Rupter Switch from the main contacts while work is being performed. - Fuse Side: These barriers are intended for temporary use to isolate the fuse from the contacts of Uni-Rupter Interrupter while work is being performed.

-19. GRAPPLER HANDLING TOOL.
+24. GRAPPLER HANDLING TOOL.

-- The Grappler tool is the S&C fuse-handling fitting supplied with each unit equipped for fuses. - The Grappler tool improves grip, balance, and control of fuses during handling. - Always use the Grappler tool attached to a suitable universal pole (11⁄4-inch [32-mm] diameter) to handle barriers and to install, remove, open, or close fuses.
-The universal pole must be at least 4 feet (122 cm) long for 14.4-kV gear or at least 6 feet (183 cm) long for 25-kV gear.
+- The Grappler tool is the S&C fuse-handling fitting supplied with each unit equipped for fuses. - The Grappler tool improves grip, balance, and control of fuses during handling. - Always use the Grappler tool attached to a suitable universal pole (11⁄4 inch [32 mm] diameter) to handle barriers and to install, remove, open, or close fuses.
+The universal pole must be at least 4 feet [122 cm] long for 14.4-kV gear or at least 6 feet [183 cm] long for 25-kV gear.